zeatful/ammo-puppet/README.md

 # Ammo Puppet

-An ammo deal web scrapper using Puppeteer in headless mode running through Docker, using Loopback for backend storage and notification to a slack channel for newly in-stock items and an Angular website to view current ammo availability.
+An ammo and reloading components web scrapper using Puppeteer in headless mode running through Docker, using Loopback for backend storage and messaging to a Slack channel for newly in-stock items and an Angular website to view current ammo availability.

 ## Services / Layout
 ---